 Gurwin entered into a clinical partnership in 2017 with Stony Brook University Hospital Hospitalists Program to provide daily medical regular coverage for the short-term rehabilitation unit.

-In 2018, Gurwin achieved Preferred Provider status with Hospital for Special Surgeries, Stony Brook Hospital, Mt.
-Sinai Health System, Northwell Health Huntington Hospital and Catholic Health Services.
+In 2018, Gurwin achieved Preferred Provider status with Hospital for Special Surgeries, Stony Brook Hospital, Northwell Health Huntington Hospital and Catholic Health Services.

-In 2019, Gurwin was named by Long Island Business News as “Best on Long Island” in Rehabilitation, Assisted Living, Adult Day Health Programs and Heath Aides
+In 2019, Gurwin was named by Long Island Business News as “Best on Long Island” in Rehabilitation, Assisted Living, Adult Day Health Programs and Health Aides.

-Our Gurwin continuum of healthcare has helped thousands of individuals in need of all levels of care throughout the past two decades.
+Our Gurwin continuum of healthcare has helped thousands of individuals in need of all levels of care for more than three decades.
 We look forward to the future, where your support will enable us to be there for generations to come.

-Gurwin Healthcare System, Inc., through its subsidiary entities – Gurwin Jewish Nursing & Rehabilitation Center, Gurwin Jewish ~ Fay J. Lindner Residences, Inc., and Gurwin Home Care Agency, Inc. (collectively, the “System”) is committed to excellence and to the provision of the highest standards of quality health care to achieve its purpose of serving the community.
+Gurwin Healthcare System, Inc., through its subsidiary entities – Gurwin Jewish Nursing & Rehabilitation Center, Gurwin Jewish ~ Fay J. Lindner Residences, Inc., Gurwin Home Care Agency Inc. and Island Nursing and Rehab Center (collectively, the “System”) is committed to excellence and to the provision of the highest standards of quality health care to achieve its purpose of serving the community.

-The System’s continuum of care shall include long-term care, short-term rehabilitation and subacute care, respiratory and ventilator care, palliative and hospice care, memory and other specialty care, medical and social adult day care programs, home care services, on-site dialysis, assisted living and independent senior housing.
+The System’s continuum of care shall include long-term care, short-term rehabilitation and sub-acute care, respiratory and ventilator care, palliative and hospice care, memory and other specialty care, medical and social adult day care programs, home care services, on-site dialysis and infusion therapy, assisted living and independent senior housing.
 It shall assess services and evolve to meet changing community needs.
 While embracing all, the System shall build upon a foundation of Jewish ethics, tradition and lifestyle.